Connected Therapy Practice

 Marriage Counseling

 For so many of us, falling in love with someone and being their spouse is one of the happiest memories of our lives.
-The feeling of being loved is intoxicating in the best way, and we’re amazed how happy someone else can make us.
-However, many of us wake up years later thinking, “Maybe we should call a marriage counselor…” so, how did we get here?
+The feeling of being loved is intoxicating in the best way, and we’re amazed how happy we are.
+However, many of us wake up years later thinking, “Maybe we should call a marriage counselor, or couples counselor…” so, how did we get here?

 By now, you’re probably frustrated, and exhausted